binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Documentation**

-The documentation has nice eye candy which I think helps to sell PM2.
+The documentation is nice eye candy, which I think helps to sell PM2.

-PM2 has what they call an Advanced [Readme](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md) which at the time of reviewing, didn't appear to be very advanced and had a large collection of broken links.
+PM2 has what they call an Advanced [Readme](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md) which at the time of reviewing, didn't appear to be very advanced, and had a large collection of broken links.

 **Does it Meet Our Goals**

 1. The feature exists, unsure of how reliable it is currently though.
-I personally prefer to [create my own](#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive) and test that it is being used by the Operating Systems native init system, that is the same system that starts everything else at boot time.
+I personally prefer to [create my own](#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive) and test that it is being used by the operating system's native init system, that is, the same system that starts everything else at boot time.
 There is nothing more reliable than this.
-2. Application should be re-started if it dies should not be a problem.
-PM2 can also restart your application if it reaches a certain memory or cpu threshold.
-I have not seen anything around restarting based on response times or other application health issues though.
+2. The application restarts if it dies so no problem there.
+PM2 can also restart your application if it reaches a certain memory or CPU threshold.
+I have not seen anything specific to restarting based on response times, or other application health issues though.
-3. PM2 provides no file integrity or times-tamp checking, so there is nothing stopping your application files being swapped for trojanised counterfeits with PM2
+3. PM2 provides no file integrity or timestamp checking, so there is nothing stopping your application files being swapped for trojanised counterfeits with PM2
 4. Ability to add the following later without having to swap the chosen offering:
-    1. Reverse proxy: I do not see a problem
+    1. Reverse proxy: No problem
     2. [Clustering](http://pm2.keymetrics.io/docs/usage/cluster-mode/) and [load-balancing](https://github.com/Unitech/pm2#load-balancing--zero-second-downtime-reload) is integrated.
-    3. PM2 can provide a small collection of viewable statistics, nothing that can not be easily seen by native tooling though, it also offers KeyMetrics integration, except you have to sign up and [pay $29 per host per month](https://keymetrics.io/pricing/) for it.
-Personally I would rather pay $0 for something with more features that is way more mature and also native to the Operating System.
+    3. PM2 can provide a small collection of viewable statistics, nothing that can not be easily seen by native tooling though.
+It also offers KeyMetrics integration, except you have to sign up and [pay $29 per host per month](https://keymetrics.io/pricing/) for it.
+Personally, I would rather pay $0 for something with more features that is way more mature and also native to the operating system.
 You will see this with [Monit](https://mmonit.com/monit/) soon.
 5. There is reasonable official documentation for the age of the project.
 The community supplied documentation has caught up.
-After working through all of the offerings and edge-cases, I feel as I usually do with NodeJS projects.
-The documentation does not cover all the edge-cases and the development itself misses edge cases.
+After working through all of the offerings and edge cases, I feel as I usually do with NodeJS projects.
+The documentation does not cover all the edge cases and the development itself also covers few edge cases.
 6. I have not seen much that would make me think PM2 is production ready.
-It may work well, but I do not see much thought in terms of security gone into this project.
-It has not wow'd me.
+It may work well, but I do not see much thought in terms of security going into this project.
+It did not wow me.

 **Overall Thoughts**

-For me, the architecture does not seem to be heading in the right direction to be used on a production internet facing web server, where less is better, unless the functionality provided is truly unique and adds more value than the extra attack surface area removes.
+The architecture does not seem to be heading in the right direction to be used on a production, Internet-facing web server, where less is better.
+Unless the functionality provided is truly unique and adds more value than the extra attack surface area removes.
 I would like to see this change, but I do not think it will, the culture is established.

 A> The following are better suited to monitoring and managing your applications.
 Other than [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger), they should all be in your repositories, which means trivial installs and configurations.

 ##### [Supervisor](https://github.com/Supervisor/supervisor) {#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor}

-Supervisor is a process manager with a lot of features and a higher level of abstraction than the likes of the above mentioned [Sysvinit, upstart, systemd, Runit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit), etc, so it still needs to be run by an init daemon in itself.
+Supervisor is a process manager with lots of features, and a higher level of abstraction than the likes of the above mentioned [Sysvinit, upstart, systemd, Runit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit), etc. It still needs to be run by an init daemon however.

-From the [docs](http://supervisord.org/#supervisor-a-process-control-system): “_It shares some of the same goals of programs like [launchd, daemontools, and runit](http://supervisord.org/glossary.html#term-daemontools).
+From the [docs](http://supervisord.org/#supervisor-a-process-control-system): “_It shares some of the same goals of programs such as [launchd, daemontools, and runit](http://supervisord.org/glossary.html#term-daemontools).
 Unlike some of these programs, it is not meant to be run as a substitute for init as “process id 1”.
 Instead it is meant to be used to control processes related to a project or a customer, and is meant to start like any other program at boot time._” Supervisor monitors the [state](http://supervisord.org/subprocess.html#process-states) of processes.
 Where as a tool like [Monit](https://mmonit.com/monit/#about) can perform so many more types of tests and take what ever actions you define.

-It is in the Debian [repositories](https://packages.debian.org/stretch/supervisor) and is a trivial install on Debian and derivatives.
+Supervisor is in the Debian [repositories](https://packages.debian.org/stretch/supervisor) and is a trivial install on Debian and derivatives.

 **Documentation**